Prospective MST Students

 - A GPA of at least 3.75 from an accredited U.S. university.
 An interview with the MST

 For consideration of the GMAT/GRE waiver, you MUST complete the CSU application and the waiver request which requires you to attach documentation.

 • English Language Proficiency exam may be required if you have earned your degree outside the United States.
 You may select one of these exams:

 See the MST FAQ for detailed information on admission requirements, English language proficiency

 If you have earned an undergraduate degree in accounting from an institution in the United States, then you have completed all the prerequisite courses for the MST program.
-If you have earned an undergraduate degree in accounting from an institution outside of the United States, you will still need to complete a course in Tax (comparable to Tax Factors of Business and Investment Decisions) in an institution located in the United States.
+If you have earned an undergraduate degree in accounting from an institution outside of the United States, you will still need to complete a course in Tax (comparable to Taxation of Individuals and Flow-Through Entities) in an institution located in the United States.